hortonworks/cloudbreak/docs/index.md

 ###Running Uluwatu locally for development

 If you'd like to run Uluwatu on your local machine, you should have npm and node.js installed.
-After checking out the git repository, run `npm install` in Uluwatu's directory.
+After checking out the git repository, run `npm install && cd app/static && bower install` in Uluwatu's directory.

 The easiest way to run development environment of Uluwatu is to use [cloudbreak-deployer](https://github.com/sequenceiq/cloudbreak-deployer).
 To configure local Uluwatu source location use ULUWATU_VOLUME_HOST variable in your Profile file.